Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

 As the challenges continue, we will start our trek with a steep and technical descent through a dense forest.
-The trail is often slippery due to snow or rainfall, so we will walk carefully.
+The trail is often slippery due to snow or rainfall, so we will have to walk carefully.
 As we move forward, we will follow the Barun River.
 The views become more dramatic, with waterfalls cascading down from towering cliffs.
 After crossing a few wooden bridges, we will reach Yangle Kharka, a beautiful grassland surrounded by snow-capped peaks.
 Here, we will see yaks grazing and enjoy the peaceful environment.
+Overnight at Yangle Kharka.

 Itinerary Fact | Details |